Tim Pickup: Canterbury-Bankstown Bulldogs

-Pickup returned in 1977 to captain the newly named Bulldogs, but his speed was zapped due to his knee injury and after being dropped to 2nd grade for the first time in his career, in either code, he spent the rest of his days as a professional alternating between 1st and reserve grade.
-Although devastated at the demotion, Pickup had a significant influence on the next generation of pups who graduated to be Bulldog superstars over the next decade.
+Pickup was talked out of retirement by Canterbury patriarch Peter Moore, he played on in Reserve Grade as insurance for any potential first team injuries.
+Tim would play one further First Grade game in the 1979 season, he was devastated at the demotion but would excel in his mentoring role of the next generation of pups who graduated to be Bulldog superstars over the next decade.
 Players such as Chris Anderson, Steve Folkes, George Peponis, Greg Brentnall and the Mortimer brothers, Steve, Peter and Chris, all served their apprenticeships alongside Pickup during their formative years.
 Steve Mortimer states as much in his biography "Top Dog", devoting a chapter to the issue, with the title 'Toughened by Tim (Pickup) Tom (Raudonikis) and Terry (Lamb).'

-Pickup was named KB Man of the Round in May 1978 and captained the Bulldogs 1st grade side for the final time that season.
-He played a single 1st grade game in 1979, finishing his career at Belmore as captain of the 2nd grade side in a Grand Final loss to Parramatta.
-He was named Clubman of the Year in 1979.
+Tim Pickup finished his career at Belmore as captain of the 2nd Grade side in a Grand Final loss to Parramatta.
+He was named Canterbury-Bankstown Bulldogs Clubman of the Year in 1979.